 Following the completion of the public offering of the bonds, the bonds were listed on Tallinn Stock Exchange.
 Trading on Nasdaq Tallinn bond list started on 6 April 2020.

-As of 30.06.2021, the number of bonds owned by PRFoods is 535 (30.06.2020: 4,926 bonds) with a nominal value of 53.5 thousand euros (30.06.2020: 493 thousand euros).
+As of 30.06.2022, the number of bonds owned by PRFoods is 535 with a nominal value of 53,5 thousand euros.